Measurement Component

 """

-# a buffer in memory for data
+# A buffer in memory for data

 self.data["y"] = np.ones(self.settings["N"])